-Discover the best family friendly hotels in London in this guide.
-If you are searching for a hotel which caters for children you will find my selection of the very best in this article including hotels which offer fun activities for kids, kids menus, interconnecting rooms and many complimentary extras (some even have a children’s concierge).
+Discover the best family-friendly hotels in London in this guide.
+If you are searching for a hotel that caters for children you will find my selection of the very best in this article including hotels that offer fun activities for kids, kids menus, interconnecting rooms and many complimentary extras (some even have a children’s concierge).

 - Tips for visiting London with kids